plan-systems/design-docs/proof-of-correctness.md

 We acknowledge that even the most advanced and secure systems are vulnerable to private key loss or theft, socially engineered deception, or physical coercion.
 That is, an adversary in possession of another's private keys without their knowledge, or an adversary manipulating or coercing others is difficult (or impossible) to prevent.
 Biometric authentication systems can mitigate _some_ of these threats, but they also introduce additional surfaces that could be exploited (e.g. spoofing a biometric device or exploiting an engineering oversight).

 Security frameworks often don't analyze or provision for the loss of private keys since the implications are typically catastrophic, effectively making the issue someone else's intractable problem.
 Any system lacking such analysis and provisioning can only be considered incomplete for every-day use.
-The system of operation discussed here features swift countermeasures _once it becomes known_ that private keys have been compromised or suspect activity has occured.
-Furhter, loss of private key scenaros are discussed in detail.
+The system of operation discussed here features swift countermeasures _once it becomes known_ that private keys have been compromised (or suspect activity has occurred).

 ---

-## On Network Latency
+## On Network Connectivity

 In any system, replicated data transactions and messages take non-trivial periods of time to traverse and propagate across the network.
 Also, any number of nodes could be offline for indefinite periods of time.

-No assuptions are made about network connectivity or reachabilty in this proof, and propagation times are expressed in terms of **Δ<sub>C</sub>**:
+No assumptions are made about network connectivity or reachability in this proof, and propagation times are expressed as "**Δ<sub>C</sub>**":
-- Given the nodes of **C**, let **Δ<sub>C</sub>** be the time period needed for there to be at least a 99.9% chance that all _reachable_ nodes in **C** have received a given replicated transaction.
+- Let **Δ<sub>C</sub>** be the time period needed for there to be at least a 99.9% chance that all _reachable_ nodes in **C** have received a given replicated transaction.
-- For example, given a swarm of reachable nodes on a WAN, **Δ<sub>C</sub>** is in the neighborhood of 1-10 minutes, depending on how **𝓛<sub>C</sub>** implements transaction replication (even swarms larger than 10<sup>6</sup>)
+- For example, given a swarm of reachable nodes on a WAN, **Δ<sub>C</sub>** is in the neighborhood of 1-10 minutes, depending on how **𝓛<sub>C</sub>** implements transaction replication (even swarms larger than 10<sup>7</sup>).

-Note that the implmentation of **𝓛<sub>C</sub>** could impose strong requirements on network connectivity in the service of offering safety or consensus services.
+Like the way an operating system is _only_ as swift as its host storage system, this system's performance is dependent on **𝓛**.
+This means that the tradeoffs  **𝓛<sub>C</sub>** makes, in terms of connectivity, safety, and liveness, determine **C**'s network profile and behavior.

 ---